 A manufactured approach to rescue food

 We are part of an industry-wide effort to standardize food product date labels to improve clarity about quality and safety and reduce the amount of good food that’s thrown away.
-As of November 2019, we have updated approximately 80% of our U.S. packages.
+As of June 20, we have updated more than 99% of our U.S. packages.

-During the past three years, our global investments in food recovery technology have empowered more than 30,000 retail and foodservice locations to participate in systematic food rescue.
+During the past four years, our global investments in food recovery technology have empowered more than 30,000 retail and foodservice locations to participate in systematic food rescue.

 ||We educate consumers on ways to save food at home: